Street Level Photoworks logo

 About Us

-Street Level is a leading photography arts organisation that provides artists and the public with a range of opportunities to make and engage with photography.
+Founded in 1989 by Glasgow Photography Group, a collective of photographers passionate about the medium, Street Level's core aim has remained consistent in providing people with a range of opportunities to engage with photography, as artists, participants, audiences, and sector partners.
 We are a gallery and an open access photographic production facility, committed to quality and equality across all our activity.
 We provide a high quality artistic programme in the city of Glasgow that is challenging and accessible, local and international, diverse and highly individual.

 Our programme’s reach is also extended through a growing partnership network of local, regional and national venues that we provide exhibitions for.
 We also devise and deliver education and outreach projects, which forge paths for lifelong learning and increase access to the arts for all who want to participate.